joel1di1/android-google-plus-omniauth-tutorial/README.md

 >
 > - If you are using Gradle with plural flavors in your `build.gradle` file, be carefull to put the adequate flavor's `applicationId` in the `package name` field when creating the installed application in the Google console.
 >
-> - If you are using Android Studio with Gradle, just add the play-services dependency in your `build.gradle` file:
+> - If you are using android Studio with Gradle, just add the play-services dependency in your `build.gradle` file:
 >
 		compile 'com.google.android.gms:play-services:7.0.0'

 >	  [Note you can now use some specific parts of the play-services if you don't use every google service.](http://developer.android.com/google/play-services/setup.html?hl=en)

-- Remember that we want to request a one-time code, which will then be used by our Rails server.
+- Remember that we want to request a one-time code, which will then be used by our rails server.
 To do so, we will need to specify which server we want to grant our server an access to the user's Google+ informations.
 That means we need to register a web application client in the [Google console](https://console.developers.google.com) under the same project than our installed application.

 - You can now add the sign-in button by following [this documentation](https://developers.google.com/+/mobile/android/sign-in?hl=en).
-Be carefull, the first part of the documentation tells you how to connect your client directly to Google+, but what we want is to **enable our Rails server to access to our client Google+ informations**.
+Be carefull, the first part of the documentation tells you how to connect your client directly to Google+, but what we want is to **enable our rails server to access to our client Google+ informations**.
 You will need to follow what's said in the **last part of the documentation** (*Enable server-side API access for your app*)

 > 	Note:
 > 	To request the one-time code, you need to use a **scope**.
 In this scope, you need to specify a **server client id**.
 This id is actually the one you got from the Google console in the previous step.